wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getdocument-method.md

 ## <a name="parameters"></a>Parámetros
  `url`
- [in] La dirección URL que identifica el documento.
+ [in] The URL that identifies the document.

  `language`
- [in] El lenguaje del documento.
+ [in] The document language.
 Este parámetro es opcional.

  `languageVendor`
- [in] La identidad del proveedor para el lenguaje del documento.
+ [in] The identity of the vendor for the document language.
 Este parámetro es opcional.

  `documentType`
- [in] El tipo del documento.
+ [in] The type of the document.
 Este parámetro es opcional.

  `pRetVal`
- [out] Un puntero a la interfaz devuelta.
+ [out] A pointer to the returned interface.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también